andifalk/secure-oauth2-oidc-workshop/bonus-labs/quarkus-server-app/README.md

 The easiest way to create a Quarkus application is usually by using the web based init application (similar to generating a spring boot application) by navigating your web browser to [code.quarkus.io](https://code.quarkus.io/).
-As the web based generator does not yet support gradle tooling we just use the maven based project creator instead.
+As an alternative you may just use the maven based project creator instead.
-Therefore, this application has been generated using the [maven create command](https://docs.micronaut.io/latest/guide/index.html#buildCLI):
+This application has been generated using the [maven create command](https://docs.micronaut.io/latest/guide/index.html#buildCLI):

 ```bash
 mvn io.quarkus:quarkus-maven-plugin:1.5.2.Final:create \